 After roof damage has been confirmed, the next step is to file your claim directly with your insurance carrier.
 You can do this either online, by calling your carrier’s general customer service number, or by contacting your agent.
 You’ll likely be asked a few essential questions that you should be prepared for:

-What is damaged?
-When did you notice the damage?
-What date did the damage occur?
-(Your contractor will provide a date of loss) What is the dollar value of the damage?
+What is the dollar value of the damage?
 (Get an estimate from your contractor) Do you have any photos or other documentation of the damage?

 After providing the relevant information to your carrier, they will schedule a field adjuster to come to your property to inspect the reported damages.
 We’ll discuss this inspection appointment in the next step.